ultramarichka/vanilla_slider/plan.md

 4. Fix bugs
 5. Add style: colors, lines etc
-6. Refactor to create all DOM elements with a single JS function call
+6. Done - Refactor to create all DOM elements with a single JS function call
-7. Maybe: refactor into a class.
+7. Refactor into a class.
 8. Centralize #slider
 9. Compatibilities w/other browsers (ex., -webkit-border-radius: 80px; ...)